FarmRadioHangar/radio-stations-mapping/README.md

 npm install webpack-dev-server -g
 ```

-To start the dev server, type `webpack-dev-server --progress --colors`.
+To start the server, type `webpack-dev-server --progress --colors`.
 Point your browser to `http://localhost:8080/public/`.

 If port `8080` is already in use on the host system, specify an alternative port by appending, e.g., `--port 8081` to the command.